-The sooner a family receives the right support, the sooner they are able to improve their situation, preventing the need for prolonged support.
+The sooner a family receives the right support, the sooner they are able to improve their situation and prevent the need for prolonged support.

-Early help includes support for parents-to-be and very young children.
-It describes interventions and support provided to families where:
+Early help also includes parents-to-be and very young children where:

 - their needs are not being met by routine or 'universal' services